Ashok0/HL2VREssentials/README.md

 #### Tweak Movement Speed with VoiceAttack (Optional)
 This modpack binds two seperate walking speeds to the "alt" (slow walking) and "shift" (running) keys.
 If you bind words like "walk" and "run" to the "alt" and "shift" keys in the free version of [**VoiceAttack**](https://voiceattack.com/), you can toggle between walking and running on the fly in VR by simply reciting "walk" or "run" in your headset mic!

+#### Known Issues
+- When using Mod Organizer 2, saved games are stored in MO2's \overwrite\save folder and will not be synced with Steam Cloud.

 ## Included Campaign Mods
 [**Nightmare House 1 Remake**](https://steamcommunity.com/workshop/filedetails/?id=481052291)